arp242/arp242.net/_posts/static-go.md

     chroot: failed to run command './test.dynamic': No such file or directory

-The "No such file or directory" error is a bit strange, but it means that the dynamic linker (`ld-linux`) isn't found.
+The "No such file or directory" error is a bit strange, but it means that the dynamic linker (e.g. `ld-linux`) isn't found.
 Unfortunately this is the exact same message as when the `test.dynamic` itself isn't found, so make sure you didn't typo it.
 I'm not sure if there's any way to get Linux to emit a more useful message for this.[^h]

 [^h]: It's a common source of confusion when a hashbang (`#!/bin/prog`) is set
       to a program that doesn't exist at that location.